 OK.
 The traditional question.
 “What is your favorite beer?”

-In an effort to not populate the list with many beers from one brewery, I will only list my favorite beer from each brewery.
-I may like 2, 3 or 4 or more beers from one brewery; but will only list my favorite.
+In an effort to not populate the list with many beers from one brewery, I will only list my favorite two beers from each brewery.
+I may like 2, 3 or 4 or more beers from one brewery; but will only list my favorite two.
 Be aware that usually, if a beer listed comes from a particular brewery, you can usually be sure that the other beers produced by the particular brewery are also exceptional.

-I first tasted beers brewed by Struise in 2006 and it as love at first sip.
+I first tasted beers brewed by Struise in 2006 and it was love at first sip.

 I have tried numerous beers brewed by these mad genius’s, but while visiting Urbain and Phil during a brewing of Pannepouet in late February 2008, Urbain opened a bottle of this beer and shared it with me.
 The beer poured a very dark brown and the aroma, oh, the aroma!
 I was hit square in the senses with notes of chocolate, dark fruits, cinnamon, five spice, coffee and the sour appeal of a Flemish sour beer, but more subtle.
 All this as well as some very nice oak aromas.
 The flavor profile is incredible.
 Wonderful notes of chocolate, dark fruits, spices, coffee mingled with nuances of multi-dimensional wood flavors; not in your face but subdued due to the rich malt quality of this beer.

 When I first tasted this beer I thought to myself; ‘This is the finest beer I have ever tasted.’
 The only reason I do not rate it number one, is because, while still a world-class beer, I prefer Westvleteren 12 slightly more.
 Although the time and place when drinking this beer for the first time added to the overall appreciation of it, there is still something about Westvleteren 12 that entices me a slight bit more.